Dumitru-Cristina/Proiect-Practic-Testare-Manuala/README.md

 The following elements are needed to be ready before the test execution phase begins:

-•	Testing environment is up and running:   https://altex.ro/
+* Testing environment is up and running:   https://altex.ro/
-•	Access to the testing environment is given: o	Email :   fghjyt@yahoo.com| o	Password : 1234
+* Access to the testing environment is given:
+   * Email :   fghjyt@yahoo.com|
+   * Password : 1234
-•	Cycle summary was created
+* Cycle summary was created
-•	Test cases were added to the cycle summary
+* Test cases were added to the cycle summary

 ## 1.6 Test Execution

-•	Test cases are executed on the created test Cycle summary: Dependents_cycle_summary_execution.pdf
+* Test cases are executed on the created test Cycle summary: Dependents_cycle_summary_execution.pdf
-•	Bugs have been created based on the failed tests.
-The complete bug reports can be found here: Dependents_created_bugs.pdf o	The Comenzi section does not display any message when the customer has not placed any order yet o	The user cannot cancel an order that has not been shipped yet from the Comenzi section
+* Bugs have been created based on the failed tests.
+The complete bug reports can be found here: Dependents_created_bugs.pdf
+   * The Comenzi section does not display any message when the customer has not placed any order yet
+   * The user cannot cancel an order that has not been shipped yet from the Comenzi section
-•	Full regression testing is needed after the bugs are fixed
+* Full regression testing is needed after the bugs are fixed

 ## 1.7 Test Completion

-•	Exit criteria was evaluated and passed
+* Exit criteria was evaluated and passed
-•	The traceability matrix was generated and can be found here: Traceability_matrix.csv
+* The traceability matrix was generated and can be found here: Traceability_matrix.csv
-•	Test execution chart was generated, the final report shows that a number 2 tests have failed of a total of 15
+* Test execution chart was generated, the final report shows that a number 2 tests have failed of a total of 15
-•	A number of 15 test cases were planned for execution and all of them were executed
+* A number of 15 test cases were planned for execution and all of them were executed
-•	A number of 2 total bugs were found, from which the priority is: 1 is medium and 1 is high
+* A number of 2 total bugs were found, from which the priority is: 1 is medium and 1 is high

 ![image](https://github.com/Dumitru-Cristina/Proiect-Practic-Testare-Manuala/assets/130222619/b118599e-7751-472b-9556-9945bacaff57)